 It’s time to stop looking to your mother for approval and begin to cultivate your own interests.
 Start finding more activities, social events, hobbies, and friendships apart from your mother.
 Try something new, particularly that activity that your mom always said you’d never be successful doing.

 Did she tell you your athletic abilities were lacking because she didn’t want you to get hurt?
 Join a local social sports team.
-Did she tell you that you were terrible at math or science simply because she didn’t like it?
+Did she tell you you were terrible at math or science simply because she didn’t like it?
 Join a local robotics team or take a coding class.
 Have your partner or close friend join you if you’re feeling nervous.
 The point is to get out of your comfort zone to develop the skills you never knew you had.
-By engaging in ventures of your own, without the involvement of your mother and her opinions, you will begin to discover who you are, which can help your mental health.
+By engaging in ventures of your own, without your mother’s involvement and her opinions, you will begin to discover who you are, which can help your mental health.

 Develop Strategies to Cope

-After an angry phone call with your mother or a frustrating visit, how do you cope?
+How do you cope after an angry phone call with your mother or a frustrating visit?
 Some people turn to alcohol or other substances to numb their feelings.
 Others may attempt self-harm because the mental anguish is just too great to bear.
 Negative coping mechanisms are not healthy.
 Consider going for a run, calling a good friend, or baking to help mitigate the symptoms of depression, low self-esteem, and anxiety that often accompany dealing with a controlling mother.
 Meditation, yoga, and other ways of practicing mindfulness are also ways to help you deal with frustration and anger.

 Seek Outside Help